CNN TV

 Nothing lasts forever.
 We hear it all the time, yet I have to admit I was shocked when Jose Mourinho’s home unbeaten league streak came to an end on Saturday in Spain.

 This has to be hailed as one of the most impressive runs in the history of sport.
 He went 150 games without suffering a single home defeat in domestic championships with four clubs in four countries across nine years.
 No other coach in any other major sport has come close to this amazing record, and in my opinion no-one else ever will.
-Read the rest of this entry »
+FULL POST

 Filed under: Football